c2vi/mize/README.md

 # MiZe
-- An implementation of how I think data should be handled.
+With Mize I am building the software platform, that I would want to use.

-- Slogan: _Elevate the Unix file philosophy into the age of connectivity._
+_Elevate the Unix file philosophy into the age of connectivity._

 ## Why am I doing this?
 - What annoys me about software these days is, that things are done in so many different ways.